Guide

 Worked example: cleaning company

-Here is a second example for a cleaning business.
+Here is a second fictional composite example for a cleaning business.
 The structure is the same, but the details reflect a different trade.

 Business Overview

-CleanEdge Commercial Services is a Brisbane based cleaning company established in 2018.
-We employ 6 cleaners and specialise in commercial office cleaning, medical facility cleaning, and end-of-lease cleaning for government agencies, healthcare providers, and corporate tenants across the Brisbane metropolitan area.
+[Your Cleaning Business] is a [your city]-based cleaning company established in [year].
+We employ [number] cleaners and specialise in commercial office cleaning, medical facility cleaning, and end-of-lease cleaning for government agencies, healthcare providers, and corporate tenants across [service area].

 Key Capabilities